Fondas97/Fondas97/README.md

 Info About Me:

-:sweat: Im new in the data field
+'-:sweat: Im new in the data field
-:call_me_hand: Finished business management in 2024 but data has drawn my attention

-:sunglasses: Im currently working on several case studies
+  '-:call_me_hand: Finished business management in 2024 but data has drawn my attention '- :sunglasses: Im currently working on several case studies

 Thank you for your time.